georgetown-cset/article-linking/methods_documentation/0_data_preparation.md

 writing to: `gcp-cset-projects:wos_dim_article_linking.usable_wos_doi_rows_20200109`

 We now have 21,353,190 rows.
 In checking for uniqueness of ids here, however, I discovered that one WOS ID can also correspond to multiple DOIs!
+James pointed out that these seem to be revisions of the same base paper.

 `select * from wos_dim_article_linking.usable_wos_doi_rows_20200109 where id="WOS:000500997800023"`